Tarrant County Jail

 Review steps and timing on Property and Money Release.

-Daily Booked-In and Daily Bond Reports: Track Recent Activity
+Daily Booked-In and Daily Bond Reports

-The Sheriff’s Office publishes near-term activity reports that help families, counsel, and the public follow recent bookings and bond actions.
+The Sheriff’s Office publishes near-term activity reports that can help families, counsel, and the public follow recent bookings and bond actions.
 These reports complement the inmate search by showing daily movement in and out of custody.

 See recent booking activity on Daily Booked in Reports, and navigate from the Detention Bureau to bond reports as needed.

-Food Service and Special Diets: How Meals Are Planned and Delivered
+Food Service and Special Diets

 Central preparation: A single kitchen supports five facilities for consistency and efficiency.